startupjs/startupjs/README.md

 #### Alpha version on Expo (for React Native `>=0.73`)

-1. Create a new expo app and go into it:
+1. Create a new expo app and go into it (change `myapp` to the name of your app):

-    **Note:** You can use any expo template you want (`tabs` has Expo Router included)
+    **Note:** You can use any Expo template you want by specifying the `--template` option.

     - for **npm**:

         ```
-        npx create-expo-app@latest -t tabs myapp
+        npx create-expo-app@latest myapp
         ```

         ```